 Understanding spatial patterns and processes is essential to appreciating how people live on Earth.
 People who approach knowing and doing with a habit of inquiring about whereness possess a spatial perspective.

 The Ecological Perspective

-Earth is composed of living and nonliving elements interacting in complex webs of ecological relationships which occur at multiple levels.
+Earth is composed of living and nonliving elements interacting in complex webs of ecological relationships that occur at multiple levels.
 Humans are part of the interacting and interdependent relationships in ecosystems and are one among many species that constitute the living part of Earth.
 Human actions modify physical environments and the viability of ecosystems at local to global scales.
 The survival of humans and other species requires a viable global ecosystem.

-Understanding Earth as a complex set of interacting living and nonliving elements is fundamental to knowing that human societies depend on diverse small and large ecosystems for food water, and all other resources.
+Understanding Earth as a complex set of interacting living and nonliving elements is fundamental to knowing that human societies depend on diverse small and large ecosystems for food, water, and all other resources.
 People who regularly inquire about connections and relationships among life forms, ecosystems, and human societies possess an ecological perspective.

 Complementing the Two Geographic Perspectives